mohammad-shah-alam/validation-service/README.md

 1. clone `https://github.com/mohammad-shah-alam/validation-service.git`
 1. run `./mvnw spring-boot:run`

+Once the application is up and running you can see the [Swagger API Docs](http://localhost:8081/swagger-ui.html) http://localhost:8081/swagger-ui.html in your browser.

 ## Prerequisites to import project in IDE

 * Lombok setting are required to run this project in your IDE.